McLellan Galleries: History

+Led, in the years just before WWI, by the Corporation and Bailie Michael Simons, who was also president of the Royal Glasgow Institute of the Fine Arts and chairman of theatre owners Howard & Wyndham Ltd, the Galleries were greatly extended and modernised, reaching Renfrew Street which is 24 feet higher than Sauchiehall Street.
+The enlarged public area then, and now, contains: a spacious semi-circular marble staircase which leads up to the art galleries floor on the level with Renfrew Street.
+This staircase opens up to the sculpture hall, from which access is made to the other rooms.
+There are in all eight galleries, four of which are 70 feet long and 42 to 32 feet wide, two at 42 feet square, and two 21 feet square.
+The space below houses a large hall accommodating 1,000 persons, two lesser halls, and ample cloakrooms, kitchens and a board-room.
+All were used for art exhibitions - including the first exhibitions of the Burrell Collection - trade shows, music and drama performances, meetings, functions and balls.

+The galleries have been protected as a category B listed building since 1970. and continue to be owned by Glasgow City Council, with a public entrance corridor at street level facing Sauchiehall Street, and marble staircases up to the higher of the two levels.

 In October 1986, the shop frontage building housing the Galleries was ravaged by fire, but they re-opened in 1990 as the largest quality, climate-controlled, temporary exhibition gallery in Scotland.
 They continue to be the largest exhibition space in the city-centre.

 While Kelvingrove Art Gallery and Museum was closed for refurbishment between 2003 and 2006, the McLellan Galleries hosted a display of its best-loved works.

 The McLellan Galleries were then leased to the Glasgow School of Art as studio and storage space in preparation for the planned redevelopment of the Glasgow School of Art campus.

 Between 2012 and 2014, there was public discussion involving user organisations such as the Royal Glasgow Institute of the Fine Arts with a view to re-establishing the McLellan Galleries as a major feature in Glasgow’s cultural life.
-However, this did not occur and in 2018 the building was redeveloped into a work and office space for small businesses.
+However, this did not occur and in 2018 the front offices and retail building was redeveloped into a work and office space for small businesses.

+On 17 February 2026 the National Lottery Heritage Fund announced a major grant award to Glasgow Life to help re-open the McLellan Galleries for use by music, film and arts organisations.